mani-barathi/Octave/README.md

 # Music Streaming App
-Developing a Web based Music Streaming App using ReactJs.
+Developing a Web based Music Streaming App using ReactJs and Firebase

+**Click [Here](https://music-streaming-app-4a392.web.app/) to the Demo!**

 ### Currenly Working on 👇
+- [ ] Fetching Songs from Firebase
-- [ ] Creating Global Context and reducers
+- [x] Creating Global Context and reducers
 - [x] ~Playing that particular song when clicked~
 - [x] ~Saving recenty played song to localStorage~